Tatsuya-Nonogaki/export-ADData/README.md

 .PARAMETER OutPath
   (Alias -o) Optional.
 Folder path where you want to save output CSV files.
   If omitted, a path selection dialog will appear.

-.PARAMETER IncludeSystemObject
-  Optional.
-If set, includes system objects in the export.
-Default is $false.

-.PARAMETER CreateOUIfNotExists
-  Optional.
-If set, creates missing OUs during DN conversion.
-Default is $false.
 ```

 ### Import-ADData